thanos-io/thanos/docs/proposals-accepted/202206-active-series-limiting-hashring.md

 * **Per-tenant limit**: The overall limit imposed for active series per tenant across all replicas of Thanos Receive.
 This is essentially what this proposal is for.

-## Proposal
+## 8 Proposal

 In general, we would need three measures to impose a limit,

 * The current count of active series for a tenant (across all replicas if it is a *per-tenant* limit)
 * The user configured limit (*per-tenant* and *per-replica-tenant* can be different).
 We can assume this would be available as a user flag and would be same for all tenants (in initial implementation)
-* The increase in the number of active series, when a new tenant [remote write request](https://github.com/prometheus/prometheus/blob/v2.36.1/prompb/remote.proto#L22) would be ingested (this can be optional as seen in [meta-monitoring approach](#meta-monitoring-based-validator)).
+* The increase in the number of active series, when a new tenant [remote write request](https://github.com/prometheus/prometheus/blob/v2.36.1/prompb/remote.proto#L22) would be ingested (this can be optional as seen in [meta-monitoring approach](#81-meta-monitoring-based-receive-router-validation)).

 There are a few ways in which we can achieve the outlined goals of this proposal and get the above measurements to impose a limit.
 The order of approaches is based on preference.

-### Meta-monitoring-based Receive Router Validation
+### 8.1 Meta-monitoring-based Receive Router Validation

 We could leverage any meta-monitoring solution, that in the context of this proposal, would mean any Prometheus Query API compatible solution which is capable of consuming metrics exposes by all Thanos Receive instances.
 Such query endpoint would allows getting the scrape time seconds old number of all active series per tenant with TSDB metrics like `prometheus_tsdb_head_series`, and limit based on that value.